 Zaha Hadid was joined by Patrick Schumacher for the new Airport Project at Beijing.
 Schumacher became Studio Principal at the company.

 Hadid’s company failed to make the initial designer shortlist for the airport, but soon after the contract was established with another company, her team was invited to return to the table in October 2014!

 A British Iraqi, Hadid was the first Arab woman to win the Pritzker Architecture Prize.
 She was one of a team of designers involved in work for the Olympic Games London in 2012.

 Hadid also worked on the Broad Art Museum in the US.

 Hadid won over 100 prestigious awards and was, in her time, amongst the world’s wealthiest architects.
 She died in 2016 aged 65, following a heart attack.

 The airport benefits from state of the art air traffic control systems.
 The ‘Terminal Manoeuvring Area’ (TMA) uses the ‘TopSky-ATC’ system.

 There are also additional control systems for the area and towers, together creating the world’s largest air traffic control system of its kind!

 One of the main design features of the airport is to help reduce carbon all around.
 This is helped by a central heating system, which reuses heat that’s emitted by the airport instead of letting it go to waste!

-Do you have any interesting or fun facts about the Zaha Hadid Airport that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about the Zaha Hadid Airport?
+Share them in the comments below!